Job profile

 As a business adviser, you’ll need to:

-• Have excellent mentoring and coaching skills
+• Possess strong mentoring and coaching skills

-• Undertake research on behalf of a business
+• Conduct research on behalf of businesses

-• Communicate with clients, networks and associates
+• Communicate effectively with clients, networks, and associates

 Salary